dmlc/xgboost/doc/python/python_intro.rst

 - F: Not supported.
 - NE: Invalid type for the use case.
 For instance, `pd.Series` can not be multi-target label.
 - NPA: Support with the help of numpy array.
+- AT: Support with the help of arrow table.
 - CPA: Support with the help of cupy array.
 - SciCSR: Support with the help of scripy sparse CSR.
 The conversion to scipy CSR may or may not be possible.
 Raise a type error if conversion fails.
 - FF: We can look forward to having its support in recent future if requested.